 - Perplexity Comet went from $200/month exclusivity to completely free in October 2025.
 It can browse autonomously and complete multi-step tasks across websites.

-- ChatGPT Atlas launched on October 21, 2025, for macOS only (Windows/iOS/Android coming eventually).
+- ChatGPT Atlas was launched on October 21, 2025, for macOS only (Windows/iOS/Android will follow).
 Free users get basic features.
-Agent mode, where ChatGPT actually controls your browser, requires ChatGPT Plus ($20/month) or Pro ($200/month).
+Agent mode, in which ChatGPT controls your browser, requires ChatGPT Plus ($20/month) or Pro ($200/month).

 - Brave Leo works immediately without signing up.
 Completely free, with conversations stored locally on your device rather than on cloud servers.
 Privacy-focused but less powerful than paid alternatives.